-In multiprocess environment in which the command to execute parallel calculations using MPI is mpiexec, type the following command:
+In a multi-process environment, where the command for parallel execution via MPI is mpiexec, use the following:

-\$ mpiexec -n NPROC salmon < inputfile.inp > fileout.out
+\$ mpiexec -n NPROC salmon < inputfile.inp > stdout.log

-where NPROC is the number of MPI processes that you will use.
+Here, NPROC is the number of MPI processes to be used.

-The execution command and the job submission procedure depends much on local environment.
-We summarize general conditions to execute SALMON:
+The execution command and job submission procedure may vary depending on the local environment.
+Below is a general summary of the conditions for running SALMON:

-- SALMON runs in both single-process and multi-process environments using MPI. - Executable file is prepared as salmon in the standard build procedure. - To start calculations, inputfile.inp should be read through stdin.
+- SALMON runs in both single-process and multi-process (MPI) environments. - The executable file is named salmon in the standard build process. - To begin a calculation, a input file must be provided via stdin.